forchag/hyperledger/README.md

 The inspector prints the block header including `previous_hash` and `data_hash`, allowing you to differentiate one block from another and view the stored transactions.

+## Security monitoring

+`threat_detection.py` continuously checks recent sensor readings for abnormal values.
+When it detects suspicious behaviour it records a security incident on the blockchain using the `LogSecurityIncident` chaincode function. `incident_responder.py` watches the ledger for such events and automatically quarantines affected devices via the stubbed `hlf_client` API.